5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 ⌹ :⌹ ⌹!
 Jaeger Jägerßabc
 ~~~

-Now both "ä" and "ß" qualify as word boundaries.
+Now both "ä" and "ß" don't qualify as word boundaries any more.

-We can use look-ahead and look-behind to solve a problem we did run into with numbers.
+We can use look-ahead and look-behind to solve a problem we did run into earlier with numbers.
 This did not really work because _all_ dots got replaced when we wanted only those with digits to the right and the left being a match:

 ~~~
       '[\d.¯-]'⎕R'⌹'⊣'It''s 23.45 plus 99.12.'